 Now let’s look at a couple of examples of favicons to give you an idea of how they can help you.
 First up is the favicon for Google:

-Note that the favicon in this case does not include the entire Google logo, only the capital G in an array of rainbow colors.
-This favicon has its roots in Google’s logo and is instantly recognizable.
+Note that the favicon in this case does not include the entire Google logo.
+Only the capital G in an array of rainbow colors.
+Furthermore, this favicon has its roots in Google’s logo and is instantly recognizable.

 Both of these examples illustrate ways of starting with a logo and tweaking it to create a favicon.
 Unless your company has a simple and instantly recognizable logo like the Nike swoosh, you’ll probably need to get a bit creative with your favicon.